 What Can You See at the Sagrada Familia?

-There is a lot to see and do at the Sagrada Familia, so expect to spend between 90 minutes and 3 hours on site.
-Here’s an overview of what you can expect to see.
-All of the below is included on the standard entry tickets, with the exception of the tower climb, which requires a special ticket.
+There is a lot to see at the Sagrada Familia, so expect to spend between 90 minutes and 3 hours on site depending on how much time you want to take.
+All of the below is included with a standard entry ticket, except the tower climb, which requires a separate ticket.

 Exterior of the Sagrada Familia

-The Sagrada Familia is an impressive sight – whether you glimpse it from afar, or if your first sight of it is as you emerge from the metro station nearby.
+The Sagrada Familia is impressive from any angle.
+Whether you see it from afar as you walk through the Eixample, or get your first close-up view as you emerge from the metro station, the building demands your attention.

-The Passion Facade is much more austere, with lots of angles, and has a completely different look and feel to the Nativity Facade.
-You will get a close up view of this as you leave the church, as this is where the visitor exit currently is.
+The Passion Façade is much more austere, with sharp angles and stripped-back stone.
+It focuses on the crucifixion of Christ and has a completely different feel.
+You’ll see this one close up as you leave, as it’s where the visitor exit currently is.

-Basically, don’t rush straight in to the church.
-We recommend arriving a little earlier than your scheduled visit, so you can appreciate the exterior of the building before heading inside.
-Then head to the line a couple of minutes before the timeslot.
+Don’t rush straight inside.
+We’d recommend arriving a little before your timeslot so you can appreciate the exterior first, then join the entry queue a couple of minutes before your time.

 Nave and Main Interior of the Sagrada Familia

-It’s kind of life walking into some sort of surreal dream forest, which was kind of the look Gaudi was going for.
-He definitely succeeded.
+It feels like walking into some kind of surreal forest, which was exactly the effect Gaudí was going for.
+He pulled it off.

 Sagrada Familia Crypt

-Along with the Nativity Facade, the Crypt is listed as a UNESCO world heritage site, part of the works of Antoni Gaudi world heritage site, which includes seven locations in Barcelona.
+Along with the Nativity Façade, the Crypt is a UNESCO World Heritage Site, part of the “Works of Antoni Gaudí” listing which includes seven locations in Barcelona.

 Sagrada Familia Museum